 Even though concentrating resources and sequencing areas of state development is politically difficult, it is also necessary.
 Eventually, all of Colombian communities will need to be covered by the development effort.
 But if the state starts doing a little bit everywhere, it will dissipate its resources without achieving sustainable transformation in most areas and without building sustainable political support for the costs of peace through credible demonstration effects.

-Report Produced by Center for 21st Century Security and Intelligence
+Report Produced by Center for Security, Strategy, and Technology

 - Somini Sengupta, “Colombia’s Leader Says Peace Deal Rests on People’s Ability to Forgive,” The New York Times, September 19, 2016.